PedroDanesvara/pedrodanesvara/README.md

 ## Hello, my name is Pedro! 👋

-- 🔭 I’m currently working on my junior enterprise project
+- 🔭 I’m currently working on Sintática.
+[View my work profile!](https://github.com/PedroSintatica)
 - 🌱 I’m currently learning react and going deeper with django and node
 - 🤔 I’m looking for help with understanding how to improve django performance
 - 💬 Ask me about django and python